cantikapf/IR-study-companion/_chapters/023-theories-of-international-relations/092-game-theory-ir.md

 title: Game Theory
 slug: game-theory-ir
 abstract: This chapter will make you imagine the world as a game.
+simple_summary: "This chapter gives you a pair of 'magic glasses' to look at the world.
+Different glasses (theories) make you see things differently.
+Some glasses make you see the world as a scary place where everyone is fighting, while others make you see it as a place where people love to cooperate!"
 ---

 ## What is Game Theory?

-Game theory is a social science approach used to **analyze the interactions between individuals or groups in strategic situations, particularly in the context of cooperation and conflict**.
+**Game** theory** is a social science approach used to **analyze the interactions between individuals or groups in strategic situations, particularly in the context of cooperation and conflict**.
 It is a rational and structural approach that seeks to understand the choices and strategies of actors in a given situation.

 Game theory models are often used to analyze the dynamics of cooperation and conflict between states, where each state has two choices: cooperate or defect from the other. **The approach is based on the assumption that actors are rational and self-interested, and seeks to identify the optimal strategies for achieving their goals**.
-The intersection of realism and game theory has been used to analyze the challenges and possibilities of cooperation in international politics, particularly in the context of anarchical systems and the security dilemma.
+The intersection of realism and game theory has been used to analyze the challenges and possibilities of cooperation in international politics, particularly in the context of anarchical systems and the security **dilemma**.

 ## Concept From Game Theory